adyanshkakran/Reddit-clone/README.md

 Then navigate to `http://localhost:5000` to access the website.

-Technologies used- MongoDB, ExpressJS, React, NodeJS (MERN Stack).
+Technologies used- MongoDB, ExpressJS, React, NodeJS (MERN Stack), nginx.